 Your Wrexham sales pipeline is really a forecast of automotive call-offs nobody put in Salesforce

-A custom CRM for a Wrexham manufacturer or supplier runs £35,000 to £95,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Wrexham manufacturer or supplier runs £35,000 to £95,000 over 3 to 6 months.
 Salesforce, HubSpot, Zoho, and Pipedrive all model a sale as a deal that closes once.
 A Wrexham automotive or food supplier doesn't win a deal, they win a part number that gets called off in batches for five years, and the real pipeline is a forecast of those call-offs plus a few new tooling quotes.
 When the CRM can't hold repeat-order accounts and long quote-to-production cycles, your account managers run the real relationship out of their inbox and a spreadsheet, which is exactly where your forecast goes to die.

 You rolled out HubSpot or Pipedrive to get sales off sticky notes, and it works for the first cold enquiry.
 Then a customer becomes a programme: one part, priced once, ordered against a schedule for years.
 The CRM still wants to call that a deal that opens and closes, so your account managers stop using it for the accounts that actually pay the bills and keep the forecast in their head and their inbox instead.